-Setting up Android support for the GDK
+Set up Android support

-Prepare your physical device
+2. Prepare your physical device

 If you want to launch your game on a physical device, you need to: